 12. If I buy one of your single family homes, can I rehab, rent or flip it?

 Of course.
 It’s your property and you can do what you wish with it.
 If you decide to renovate and rent, we can recommend good property managers in the city.
-For flipping, we advise you to speak personally with John Majalca about what you have in mind.
-He can tell you if your exit strategy is realistic or not.

 13. What do you get out of it if I buy a house?